 Molecular Education, Technology and Research Innovation Center

 METRIC is a university-wide facility that focuses on chemical and biochemical structural characterization utilizing mass spectrometry, magnetic resonance, and x-ray crystallography.
-METRIC is positioned to become one of the leading analytical facilities in the Southeast and will launch in July 2018.Get to Know METRIC
+Launched in July 2018, METRIC is positioned to become one of the leading analytical facilities in the Southeast.Get to Know METRIC

 The electron microscopy facility is a fee-for-service core that supports high-resolution transmission electron microscopy and scanning electron microscopy for analytical and biological imaging applications.
 Imaging and sample preparation are offered by expert facility staff and user training is available through courses, workshops and individual instruction.